The rocks are a myth.

 🪨

-5 years later I was teaching 5th grade STEM, talking about volcanoes, started talking about basalt.
-I remembered I had a chunk of basalt from that trip, and the kids wanted me to bring it in.
-Naturally, having a captive audience and the opportunity to get paid white ranting about my rocks, I brought every rock I owned.
+5 years later I was teaching 5th graders about volcanoes, and I started talking about basalt.
+I remembered I actually had a chunk of basalt from that trip, and the kids wanted me to bring it in.
+Naturally, having a captive audience and the opportunity to get paid while ranting about rocks, I brought in a whole bucket of rocks.

 🪨